Guccierrez/TeamProfileGenerator/readMe.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-With this Node Command-line apllication you'll use inquirer to enter your employees information and generate amazing cards with all the information a head CEO will ever need.
+With this Node Command-line apllication you'll use inquirer to enter your employees information and generate amazing cards with all the information a head CEO will ever need.(For VIDEO WALKTHROUGH please click on image at top of the screen)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>